Ichmed/Thousndoor/Rules II/Public/30 Actions/21 Attack.md

 Situation: _Chaos on the Marketplace_
 ### Harbringers Crescendo
 >[!Fluff]
 >This foolish gangster thought he had a chance against against a General of the Joharbian Legions.
 Using her wings she swoops down, striking at him with her scythe.
 He leaps out of the way and regathers his strength.
-Just as he thinks himself save, Elira sends out a toren of razor sharp autumn leaves from the tips of her wings, tearing him to shreds.
+Just as he thinks himself save, Elira sends out a torrent of razor sharp autumn leaves from the tips of her wings, tearing him to shreds.

 Perks: _Legion General_, _Scythe_, _Leaf Blades_, _Harbringer_, _Battle Tactics_, _Harvest Strike_, _Dive Bomb_
 Position: _Flying_